LavaMoat/tss-snap/README.md

 ## Docker

-For deplyoment or if you don't want to install the rust toolchain and are just working on the client code you can build and run a docker image:
+For deployment or if you don't want to install the rust toolchain and are just working on the client code you can build and run a docker image:

 ```
 docker build . -t ecdsa-wasm